vseventer/markmyjourney/content/blog/20170504-a-road-trip-around-cyprus.md

 {{< photo "IMG_9719.JPG" >}}

 The last beach we would visit that day was the beautiful Fig Tree Bay Beach, located in Protaras.
-Its fine sand and crystal-clear water make for a great swim, or alternatively you can rent a glass floor boat to explore the sealife a bit further off shore.
+Its fine sand and crystal-clear water make for a great swim, or alternatively you can rent a glass floor boat to explore the sea life a bit further off shore.

 {{< photo "IMG_9735.JPG" >}}